 - Ear infections (inner ear or middle ear)

 - Idiopathic vestibular disease (old dog vestibular disease)

 - Nervous system inflammation

 - Nutritional deficiencies (Thiamine)

-The conditions listed above causes a physical change in the body and upsets the balance of the vestibular system.
+The conditions listed above cause a physical change in the body and upset the balance of the vestibular system.

 Conclusion / Summary

 No one can be certain about dizziness in dogs and why (if true) they do not experience dizziness from chasing their tails.
-If we had to back one assumption, however, it would be the ballet dancer theory!
+However, if we had to back one assumption, it would be the ballet dancer theory!